 Keep your plans secret until a patent application has been filed.
 You can do this free of charge on the Intellectual Property Office (formerly the Patent Office) website.
 You can also do this at a public library with a patent department.

-If your search brings up nothing you should then go to a registered patent agent or search bureau, although this can be costly.
+If your search brings up nothing, you should go to a registered patent agent or search bureau, although this can be costly.

 #2].
 Know your market